Tenable Names Cloud Security Expert, Shai Morag, Chief Product Officer

-(MENAFN- GlobeNewsWire - Nasdaq) COLUMBIA, Md., Aug.
-13, 2024 (GLOBE NEWSWIRE) -- Tenable® , the exposure management company, today announced that it has named Shai Morag to the role of chief product officer.
-Morag will focus on delivering increased momentum and scale across Tenable's entire portfolio, driving the company's next era of growth by building security products for a cloud-first world.
+(MENAFN- OAK Consulting) Dubai, UAE.
+(August 16, 2024) — Tenable®, the exposure management company, today announced that it has named Shai Morag to the role of chief product officer.
+Morag will focus on delivering increased momentum and scale across Tenable’s entire portfolio, driving the company’s next era of growth by building security products for a cloud-first world.

 Morag has more than 25 years of product management, technology leadership and senior executive experience.
 Before Ermetic, he served as the co-founder and CEO of Secdo, a cyber security company, where he led the company from its inception to a successful acquisition by Palo Alto Networks.
 Morag was also the CEO of Integrity-Project, a connectivity, networking and security solutions company, which was acquired by Mellanox.
 He served for 10 years as an officer in the Israeli Defense Forces Intelligence Corps Unit 8200.